 Important functional requirements:

-LKA: LKA should detect unintentional lane change at least, when outside of the tire closest to the outside of the lane markings crosses 0.3 m or beyond.
+LKA: LKA should detect unintentional lane change at least, when the outside of the tire closest to the outside of the lane markings crosses 0.3 m or beyond.

 (source : Partially from EURO NCAP: section1 and UNECE)

-LKA: LKA (can) shall use the lateral support system to restore control of the vehicle while countering the unintentional lane change.
+LKA: LKA shall use the lateral support system to restore control of the vehicle while countering the unintentional lane change.

 (source : EURO NCAP: section1)